The Humidifier That Is Easy To Clean

 Now if I know you, you’ve already read about the dangers of warm-mist humidifiers.
 You know all about the importance of cleaning the tanks and innards properly to cut down on mold and other nasty gunk production inside of your humidifier.

 The goal of a humidifier is to soothe people – not spread disease.

 You can’t clean every piece of most humidifiers.
 It’s impossible.

 Sure, you can run water and vinegar through them, but that doesn’t solve the buildup problem.
 Think about the grout around your shower or tub.
 They’re humid places with lots of steam, like humidifiers.
 If you don’t give them a good scrub every once in awhile, gross stuff starts to build up.

 Splashing vinegar in the corners of your shower won’t solve the problem and it won’t clean a humidifier properly, either.
 Only scrubbing will clean your shower.

-Your shower has whole lot more air flow than the typical humidifier.
+And your shower has whole lot more airflow than the typical humidifier.

 Do You Even Need A Humidifier?

 There’s another problem.
 It’s debatable whether or not you even need a humidifier.
 (Hey, this is Lies About Parenting.
 We’re dedicated to being honest.)